South River EMC Is Sending Students To Youth Tour in 2023

 South River EMC understands the importance of taking care of our future generations.
 We strive to offer benefits to the youth of our community in order to secure a brighter tomorrow, one of those is the Electric Cooperative Youth Tour.

-We Want To Congratulate Our 2020/2021 Youth Tourists Selected
+Congratulations To Youth Tourists Previously Selected

 In 2020, we selected three students to take part in the adventures the Youth Tour offers.
 Those students were Anna Cater Meyer, from Faison; Jeremiah Faircloth, from Roseboro; and Carter Godwin, from Dunn.
 All were ready and eager to attend, but sadly, the COVID-19 outbreak cancelled the trip.